WilliamGuti/BrewChill-Customer-Satisfaction-Analysis/README.md

 ### Future Steps

 - Build an interactive dashboard using Plotly or Power BI.
-- Implement clustering to segment customers by preference.
 - Deploy the predictive models in a web application for real-time simulation.
-- Expand the dataset with new test campaigns to refine predictions.